sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 </div>
 <div class="caption">
     Figure 3: Simulated two layer non-linear student network using  <d-cite key="goldt2020dynamics"></d-cite>
-for different initial weights in the students network.
+for different initial weights in the student networks.
+The analytical ODEs for the order parameters are compared against numerical training simulations, demonstrating that the ODEs accurately describe the dynamics for different initial conditions, corresponding to unique initializations of the student networks.
 </div>

 ## Discussion